• Skip to primary navigation

 Instructions

-• Bake for 35 – 45 minutes, until the fruit is b bubbling and the topping is golden brown.
+• Bake for 35 to 45 minutes, until the fruit is bubbling and the topping is golden brown.
+Let cool slightly before serving so the filling thickens.

 Notes